MagneticRegulus/advent-of-code-2025/README.md

 ### Day 8
 I think I finally remembered how to use ruby classes again in a way that is helpful rather than being over-complex.

+### Day 9
+Well part 2 was a bit much, but I did eventually get it...took me a while to realise I just needed to see if anylines bisected the inner tiles of a rectangle